queez0405/A-Confidence-Calibrated-MOBA-Game-Winner-Predictor/README.md

 1. Register your project and get riot API key at [Riot Developer Portal](https://developer.riotgames.com/docs/portal)
 2. Choose your patch version, region, and tier to collect match data and modify `getMatchData.py`.
 3. Run `getMatchData.py`.
-4. Collecting data may need few days(can be week!) because
+4. Collecting data may need few days(can be week!) because access to LoL API server is limited as 100 times per 2 minutes.

 ### Training Neural Network
-1. Move csv files to './LOLData'.
+1. Move csv files to `./LOLData`.
 2. To train plain network:
 ```bash
 python main.py --embed_type='one_hot' --in_game=True --uncertainty='None'